cnbbooks/lfe-casting-spels/book/part7/5-commands.md

     ',(sent-prompt)))
 ```

-Now let's create the commands that we will type: the SPELs that will send messages to our little game "server":
+Now let's create the commands that we will type: the SPELs that will send messages to our little game server:

 ```lisp
 (defspel go (direction)